How can I get a VAT exemption? What kind of document is needed?

 How can I understand what is going on in the classroom if it is all in Finnish?

 Typically, when you enter the classroom, the teacher explains in English what they are doing.
 Of course, if you observe classes for a more extended time (like in Teacher Job Shadowing), you will not understand everything.
-However, based on our clients’ comments, the experience has been nevertheless precious.
+However, based on our clients’ comments, the experience has nevertheless been very valuable.
 Observing the methods, students’ group work abilities, the interaction between teacher and students, how spaces are used, etc., gives you an excellent idea of how teaching is conducted in Finland.

 Are the school visits or job shadowing in Finnish?

 The school visits are always guided in English, even when students are guiding the visitors in the school.
 In the classrooms, the lessons are normally taught in Finnish.
-However, all the teachers speak English and can explain to the visitors what he/she are doing with the pupils, what methods they are using, etc. Normally the pupils start to communicate with the visitors fluently when they are a bit older (approximately 15 years).
+However, all the teachers speak English and can explain to visitors what the class is doing, what methods they are using with the students, etc. Normally the pupils start to communicate with the visitors fluently when they are a bit older (approximately 15 years).
 Sometimes it is possible to visit bilingual schools where the pupils are taught in English (or in another language, such as Chinese, Spanish, French, German, Russian, and Estonian) from the first grade.